 In helping children to be happy, fulfil their potential and develop pro-social behaviours which benefit others, we greatly value the support, understanding and involvement of parents in all we are working towards and trying to do.
 Parents who have any concerns about their son's/daughter's progress or welfare should always, in the first instance, contact the Form Tutor.
 It is important to deal with issues early and certainly before they become more difficult than needs be.
-Members of the Preparatory Management Group (the Head of the Preparatory School, the Senior Deputy Head (Pastoral and Staff), the Deputy Head (Academic), the Assistant Heads (Infant and Junior) and the EYFS Lead) and the Junior School Heads of Year are also available for support.
+Members of the Preparatory Management Group (the Head of the Preparatory School, the Senior Deputy Head (Pastoral and Staff), the Deputy Head (Academic), the Assistant Head and Heads of Year are also available for support.
 We hope that your child will fulfil their potential during their time in the Prep School and we hope, above all, that they will be very happy here.